LoJack

-LoJack is a stolen vehicle recovery and IoT connected car system that utilizes GPS and cellular technology to locate users' vehicles, view trip history, see battery levels, track speeding, and maintain vehicle health via a native app.
-Prior to selling a vehicle, LoJack dealers can use the system to manage and locate inventory, view and manage battery health, and recover stolen inventory.
+LoJack is a stolen-vehicle recovery and IoT-connected car system that utilizes GPS and cellular technology to locate users' vehicles, view trip-history, see battery levels, and track speeding as part of a fleet telematics system.
+Prior to selling a vehicle, LoJack dealers can use the system to manage and locate inventory, view and manage battery-health, and recover stolen inventory.

+Previous generations of the system utilized radio-tracking signals.
+The system used a hidden, mounted transceiver and a tracking computer installed in police cars and aircraft.

 History

-The original LoJack system was created and patented in 1979 by William Reagan, a former Medfield, Massachusetts police commissioner, who went on to establish LoJack Corporation in Medfield.
+The original LoJack system was created and patented in 1979 by William Reagan, a former Medfield, Massachusetts police commissioner; who went on to establish LoJack Corporation in Medfield.
 Reagan served as the company's first CEO and Chairman.
 The name "LoJack" was coined to be the "antithesis of hijack", wherein "hijack" refers to the theft of a vehicle through force.

+Legacy radio-based system

-The original LoJack was a hardware and radio based system designed to prevent theft of a vehicle and aid in the vehicle’s recovery by transmitting vehicle location to the LoJack receiver.
+The original LoJack was a radio-based, hardware tracking system designed to prevent theft of a vehicle and aid in the vehicle’s recovery by transmitting vehicle location data to the LoJack receiver.

 It was installed in the vehicle and connected to the starting mechanism such that only the original key would start the vehicle.
 It could also include the incorporation of a scheme whereby an additional step was required to activate the ignition.
 Prior to starting, it would require the activation of any number of the usual vehicle features such as the radio, headlight switch, or other switched device.
-Without knowledge of the proper procedure, it would be almost impossible to activate the ignition.
-Modern transponder key based systems made the original LoJack starting system obsolete, so it was changed to be only a cell phone/GPS based stolen vehicle tracking and recovery system.
-When a vehicle is stolen, the device transmits data to the LoJack base and includes speed, location, and other data to aid in the vehicle’s recovery.
-Such information is also simultaneously sent to the vehicle owner’s computer or cell phone.

-In 1998, the company began offering its tracking system to the heavy machinery and construction industry, including entering into an agreement with Caterpillar.